Wuling Binguo: Overseas markets

+Brazil

+In 2026, General Motors confirmed that the Wuling Bingo would commence being assembled in PACE Horizonte Ceará for the local market.

 Indonesia

 The Binguo was introduced in Indonesia on 16 November 2023 as the first country to market the Binguo outside China, with sales later commenced on 15 December 2023.
 In Indonesia, it is available with two variants, powered by 31.9 kWh (333 km) and 37.9 kWh (410 km) battery packs.

 In July 2025, the Binguo was updated in Indonesia with new exterior colours and new features.
+Two variants are available: Lite and Pro, powered by the 31.9 kWh (333 km) battery pack.

+Malaysia

+The TQ Bingo was launched in Malaysia on 17 December 2025, by distributor Tan Chong Motor (TCM).
+In Malaysia, it is available with two variants, Pro (31.9 kWh) and Max (37.9 kWh).

+Pakistan

+The Binguo, rebadged by MG, debuted in 2025 as the MG Binguo EV.

+Thailand

-Two variants are available: Lite and Pro, powered only by the 31.9 kWh (333 km) battery pack.
+The Binguo was launched in Thailand on 8 July 2024, by distributor EV Primus.
+Initially imported from Indonesia, it is available with two variants powered by the 31.9 kWh (333 km) battery pack.
+Local assembly for the Thai-market commenced in June 2025 at the Laem Chabang plant.
+In November 2025, the Binguo was updated in Thailand with new exterior colours, new interior upholsteries and new features.
+Two variants are available: Lite and Pro, powered by the 31.9 kWh (333 km) battery pack.

 Specifications

 The Binguo is available with two powertrain variants.
 The basic version develops 30 kW, while the more powerful 50 kW, although the top speed of both is limited to 100 km/h.
 The manufacturer has also provided two available sets of batteries: the smaller 17.3 kWh allows the user to drive up to 203 km on a single charge according to the NEDC cycle, and the larger 31.9 kWh up to 333 km.

 In September 2023, Wuling released the 410 km range version of the Binguo, powered by a 37.9 kWh LFP battery.